Market-Connections Professional Resume Writing Services

 1. Plan ahead.
 Stay up-to-date with how your industry is doing.
 Research forecasts about the fastest and slowest growing jobs.

 2. Continue learning.
 Ensure that you have the education and training that employers are seeking.
-Take courses online or go back to school in the evening if you work days.
+Take courses online or go back to school in the evening if you work during the day.
 Find out what certifications are popular in your industry and acquire them before they become a basic qualification.

 3. Find a match.
-Of course, your personal ambitions matter as much as the data.
-It’s still important to find a position that is suitable for your interests and qualifications regardless of how quickly it’s expanding.
+Of course, your ambitions matter as much as the data.
+It’s still important to find a position that is suitable for your interests and qualifications, regardless of how quickly it’s expanding.

 Working in a declining field can be challenging.
 However, you may find opportunities to take on greater responsibility if you find yourself in the center of a major transition.
 You can also protect your career from downturns by sharpening your skills and strengthening your network.